2022–23 Aston Villa F.C. season

-The 2022–23 season is the 148th season in the existence of Aston Villa Football Club and the club's fourth consecutive season in the Premier League.
-In addition to the league, they also competed in the FA Cup and the EFL Cup.
+The 2022–23 Premier League season was Aston Villa's 148th season in English football and the club's fourth consecutive season in the Premier League.
+In addition to the league, they also competed in the FA Cup, being eliminated by Stevenage in the third round, and the EFL Cup, being eliminated by Manchester United in the third round.
 The season covers the period from 1 July 2022 to 30 June 2023.

+Aston Villa rescued their season by means of sacking Steven Gerrard and appointing the former Arsenal and Villarreal manager Unai Emery who took them away from the relegation area and to the UEFA Europa Conference League.